 Figure 2: example of an ero

 The NSI CS does not require NSI messages to be forwarded through the same sequence of NSAs/Networks that the Connection transits, and as a consequence, both tree and chain type architectures are supported.
 For an example of use of the tree and chain see Appendix F: Tree and Chain Connection Examples.

+Appendix G provides an explanation of how EROs are used in practice.

 STP Semantics